code-cabana/awesome/README.md

 ### Dev

-- [Glitch](https://glitch.com/) - Build proof-of-concept apps or APIs from your browser
+- [Glitch](https://glitch.com/) - Build NodeJS apps or APIs from your browser
+- [Stackblitz](https://stackblitz.com/) - Same as Glitch, but with a serious appearance
 - [Ngrok](https://ngrok.com/) - Expose your local environment at a public URL.
 Useful for mobile device testing without needing to deploy
+- [TinaCMS](https://github.com/tinacms/tinacms) - Add a content-editor overlay to your React/NextJS website and connect it to a CMS backend of your choice

+#### NPM

 - [Bundlephobia](https://bundlephobia.com/) - Check the weight of an npm module before adding it to your project
-- [Skypack](https://www.skypack.dev/) - Load npm modules without a bundler
+- [Skypack](https://www.skypack.dev/) - Load npm modules from NPM without a bundler

-- [TinaCMS](https://github.com/tinacms/tinacms) - Add a content-editor overlay to your React/NextJS website and connect it to a CMS backend of your choice
+#### Toolchain

-- [env-cmd](https://github.com/toddbluhm/env-cmd) - Make env file variables available to npm scripts
+- [npm-run-all](https://github.com/mysticatea/npm-run-all) - Run npm scripts in sequence or simultaneously
 - [shx](https://github.com/shelljs/shx) - Run unix commands in npm scripts
 - [shelljs](https://github.com/shelljs/shelljs) - Run unix commands in Node.js
+- [esr](https://github.com/folke/esbuild-runner) - Run ESM files without transpiling first
+- [env-cmd](https://github.com/toddbluhm/env-cmd) - Make env file variables available to npm scripts
+- [cross-env](https://github.com/kentcdodds/cross-env) - Define environment variables inline in npm scripts in a cross-platform way

 ### Assets